tdongsi/tdongsi.github.io/source/_posts/Kubernetes/2017-01-24-kubernetes-pod-to-node-communication-loss.markdown

 mymac:kubernetes tdongsi$ kubectl --kubeconfig kubeconfig run busybox \
 --image=docker.registry.company.net/tdongsi/busybox --restart=Never --tty -i --generator=run-pod/v1
-Waiting for pod default/busybox to be running, status is Pending, pod ready: false Waiting for pod default/busybox to be running, status is Running, pod ready: false Waiting for pod default/busybox to be running, status is Running, pod ready: false Waiting for pod default/busybox to be running, status is Running, pod ready: false Waiting for pod default/busybox to be running, status is Running, pod ready: false
+Waiting for pod default/busybox to be running, status is Pending, pod ready: false Waiting for pod default/busybox to be running, status is Running, pod ready: false Waiting for pod default/busybox to be running, status is Running, pod ready: false